joey101937/JEngine/README.md

 This method returns a coordinate object whoes values coorespond to the object's location measured in pixels.
 This location isf based on number of pixels from the top-right origin of the world (not window).
 Modifying the object returned by this method does **not** modify the location of the GameObject2 it was called on, unlike accessing the GameObject2's *location* field directly.

 **getLocationAsOfLastTick()**
-This method returns the location that the object was at as of last tick. helpful for async games
+This method returns the location that the object was at as of last tick. helpful for deterministic games

 **isOnScreen()**
 If this onbject's hitbox is intersected by the camera's field of view